Publish from Power BI Desktop

-Any changes you make in to the report Power BI, for example, add, delete, or change visualizations in reports, will not be saved to the original Power BI Desktop file.
+Any changes you make to the report in Power BI, for example, add, delete, or change visualizations in reports, will not be saved back to the original Power BI Desktop file.

 To publish a Power BI Desktop dataset and reports

-When complete, you'll get a link to open your report in your Power BI site.
+When complete, you receive a link to your report.
+Click the link to open the report in your Power BI site.

 Re-publish or replace a dataset published from Power BI Desktop